aidanby/Python-unidiff-parser/README.md

 # Python-unidiff-parser
-python code for  cloned github unidiff information and storing as CSV
+python code for parsing cloned unidiff files and storing as CSV